jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 # Report

 ## How does the user interact with your executable?
+The user will interact with the executable by clicking on the modelLoader.exe file.
+This will open a console for the user to read the rules and controls of the game and input the simulation parameters.

+The exectutable file requires other dependancies and assets to be located in the same directory as the executable.

+ - obj files
+  - cube.obj
+  - grass.obj

+ - png files
+  - grassTexture.png
+  - red.png
+  - green.png

+ - dependacnies
+  - freeglut.dll
+  - glew32.dll
+  - glfw3.dll

+ - additional files
+  - TextureFragmentShader.fragmentshader
+  - TransformVertexShader.vertexshader

+The User will need to enter how many different models they want, ideally 3,

 ## How do you open and control the software you wrote (exe file)?

+The software can be opened through an executable file and the software is controled based of the user inputs at the start and the user can also control the camera through the use of the computer mouse and the arrow keys on the keyboard.

 ## How does the program code work?